JoeEpih/SentimentAdaptNLP/README.md

 # SentimentAdaptNLP
  Cross-domain sentiment analysis using NLP techniques, COMP 6480

-The nlp_project.ipynb contains data exploration, preparation and preprocessing.
+The nlp_project.ipynb contains data exploration, preparation and preprocessing code.
-The scripts folder containing all python scripts that used in training the model via the job scheduler on the server.
+The scripts folder contains all python scripts that were used for training the model via the job scheduler on the server.

 * tokenize_and_save.py - code used for tokenizing both Electronics and Movies datasets.
 * train_bert.py - code for training the BERT model for the Electronics dataset and testing on the Movies dataset (cross-domain).